keithasaurus/koda-validate/README.md

 `DictValidatorAny` is very similar to `RecordValidator`, with several key differences:
 - It does not narrow the types on either the key or the value.
 If valid, the type of returned data will be `Dict[Hashable, Any]`.
 - It can allow for arbitrary amounts of keys
 - It passes along the keys, so the validated object may appear quite similar to the input.
-It will always be a new dictionary and it is legal for values to change.
+Note that it will always return a new dictionary (if valid), and it is legal for values to change.

 This is an equivalent example to the last `RecordValidator` example above.